seanmiller98/duolingo-swahili-extension/README.md

 3. Click "Load Temporary Add-on"
 4. Click any file within the previously cloned directory
 5. All done!
 Whenever you make a new change to the repository, simply refresh the extension to get the changes to take effect

+### Testing on Opera ###
+1. Clone the repository
+2. Navigate to `opera:extensions` within Opera
+3. Click "Developer Mode"
+4. Click "Pack Extension..."
+5. Select the previously cloned directory as the "Extension root directory"
+6. Click "Load Unpacked Extension..."
+7. Select the same folder as before
+8. All done!
+Whenever you make a new change to the repository, simply refresh the extension to get the changes to take effect

 ## License ##